D-Tsonev/Portfolio-Page/README.md

 Allo added a main content which includes two sections, one for articles and one for the aside bar.

-I added **alt** attribute that specifies an alternate text for an image that was missing.
+I added **alt** attribute that specifies an alternate text to all images.

 ![](./assets/images/page.png)